Mateo-Revilla/FinanceHadoop/README.md

 ### Screenshots

-The screenshots folder contians screenshots from the output and from the program running
+The screenshots folder contians screenshots from the output and from the program running.

 ## Covid (Marcus)